Planning a visit to Japan in July? Here are fun things to do in Japan in July that you cannot miss out on!

 You May Read:

-10. Enjoy The Diverse Charm of Hokkaido
+Enjoy The Charm of Hokkaido

 Hokkaido is known for its heavy snowfall and long winters, but summer offers relief from the snow and sun!